ClayLipscomb/Odapter/README.md

 * Generates adapter class for each package with respective method for each procedure/function
 * Generates nested interface for each package record as either:
     - mutable class
-    - immutable record, including positional with parameterless constructor (C# 9.0 only)
+    - immutable record, including positional style with parameterless constructor (C# 9.0 only)
 * Translates all common Oracle data types to C#
 * Configurable translation of Oracle REF CURSROR (typed and untyped) to IList, ICollection, or List
 * Configurable translation of Oracle integer-indexed associative array type to IList or List of value type